Our pest control contractors use toxins and traps to carry out ground control operations.

 When using traps, there are many different types to choose from — like leg-hold or kill traps.
 To help choose the right kind for a particular area, we take a number of things into consideration, including:

-Sometimes our contractors will use corflute chew cards or wax tags to identify possum populations where control is required.
+Sometimes our contractors will use corflute chew cards or wax tags to identify where possum control is required.

 Our TMA notices provide information on planned ground control operations around the country.

-The Environmental Protection Agency publishes a post-operational report for each aerial control operation a year after completion.
+The Environmental Protection Authority publishes a post-operational report for each aerial control operation a year after completion.

 Before an area can be classed as TB-free, we do surveys to find out if TB is still present in local wildlife.
 We do this by: